#

 Deploying phishing-resistant MFA is a significant step forward for your organization's security, but a successful transition depends on more than just the technology itself.
 A thoughtful rollout strategy is essential for minimizing disruption, driving adoption, and achieving your security goals.
 The most effective plans are built on three core pillars: a carefully staged implementation, a secure recovery process, and proactive user education.
 By focusing on these areas, you can ensure the move to stronger authentication is a smooth and positive experience for everyone, turning a potential hurdle into a security win.
 This approach not only strengthens your defenses against account takeover but also reinforces a security-conscious culture across the company.

-Start with a Phased Rollout
+Step 1: Start with a Phased Rollout

 Instead of a single, company-wide launch, begin with a phased rollout.
 This approach allows you to test the process, gather feedback, and refine your strategy in a controlled environment.
 Start with a pilot group, such as your IT or security teams, who can help identify any technical issues before a wider deployment.